The moment you realize your stress system is broken

 The core practice involves non-judgmental observation of your thoughts and physical sensations rather than attempting to change them.
 The practice is subtle but remarkably effective.

-Why it works: A meta-analysis of mindfulness-based therapies across 209 studies found significant effects on anxiety and mood disorders, with an overall Hedge’s g of 0.55 [2].
-The mechanism is not relaxation – it is changing your relationship to stress.
+Why it works: A meta-analysis by Bassam Khoury and colleagues, covering mindfulness-based therapies across 209 studies, found significant effects on anxiety and mood disorders, with an overall Hedge’s g of 0.55 [2].
+The mechanism is not relaxation.
+It is changing your relationship to stress.
 The distinction between observing anxiety and reacting to anxiety separates temporary relief from actual resilience.
 Instead of “I am anxious and need to fix this,” you develop “I notice anxiety and it does not require a response.”

 Implementation: Start with 10 minutes daily of sitting meditation.
 Close your eyes and notice your breath – the sensations of inhaling and exhaling.
 When your mind wanders (it will), gently redirect attention to your breath without judgment.
 Resist the urge to control your thoughts or force calm.
 The practice is accepting what arises, not changing it.